plepe/ogd-wikimedia-osm-checker/Dataset.md

   // read the reference data from 'example.json' in the data-directory filename = 'example.json'

+  // [optional] either 'json' (default) or 'geojson'.
+If the file is a 'csv',
+  // it will be converted to 'json' at download time (this might change in the
+  // future?)
+  fileFormat = 'json'

   // [optional] describe source of the dataset; if omitted, you should define a
   // special download function (see at the end of the Dataset.md file) or
   // download the file manually into the data directory.